Friday, April 13, 2012

 I've long admired these swathes of

-But this year, the show was a bit out of control.
+But this year, the show got a bit out of control.

 spread across the lawn.